ofbeaton/granite-php/README.md

 composer test
 ```

-## Running on granite-php on test suites
+## Running granite-php on test suites

 You usually want to relax some requirements for test suites, in that case run: